 These types of sugars undergo a high amount of chemical processing and destroy the health benefits of beets mentioned above, so it’s important not to confuse these beet products with eating real, actual whole beets.
 Beet sugar made of beet’s extracts sugar molecules is just as harmful as other types of refined sugars, like white cane sugar or high-fructose corn syrup.

 Are canned beets good for you?
-Canned beets can be a good option if fresh beets aren’t available, but it’s important to keep in mind that they do contain slightly lower amounts of certain micronutrients, including folate and potassium.
+Canned beets can be a good option if fresh beets aren’t available, but it’s important to keep in mind that they do contain slightly lower amounts of certain micronutrients, including folate and potassium, so these beets benefits may not be as powerful.
 They may also be higher in sodium, so remember to rinse them off before consuming to remove extra salt.

 Final Thoughts on Beets Benefits

-- Beets are low in calories yet high in fiber, antioxidants and an array of important micronutrients, including folate, manganese, potassium and vitamin C. This is why there are so many beets benefits.
+- Beets benefits come because they are low in calories yet high in fiber, antioxidants and an array of important micronutrients, including folate, manganese, potassium and vitamin C. This is why there are so many beets benefits.

 - Potential benefits of beets include reduced inflammation, better heart and digestive health, improved detoxification, increased brain function, enhanced athletic performance, and weight loss.